TebaldiLab/cellmarkeraccordion/README.md

 ```
 ![Cellcycle](https://github.com/user-attachments/assets/c603f14f-00d1-4bc9-948d-5ae283b561a5)

-## Annotate and interprete aberrant single-cell populations with the built-in Cell Marker Accordion disease database
+## Annotate and interpret aberrant single-cell populations with the built-in Cell Marker Accordion disease database
 <strong>cellmarkeraccordion</strong> includes the ```accordion_disease``` function which allows the identification of aberrant populations exploiting the built-in Accordion gene marker disease database.
 This function requires in input either a Seurat object or a raw or normalized count matrix.
 It is possible to specify both disease and critical cells to identify, thanks to *disease* and *cell_types* parameters.
 We analyzed a published scRNA-seq dataset of CD34+ bone marrow cells from 5 healthy controls and 14 acute myeloid leukemia patients.